codeoverflow-org/chatoverflow-wiki/usage/Using-the-CLI.md

 -l myPassword -s startupPluginInstance1,startupPluginInstance2
 ```

-By default the output of a plugin is disabled.
+By default the log output of a plugin on the console is disabled.
 You can enable it with the flag `-o`.